uchicago-cs/cmsc23300/website/project3_rubric.rst

   task, and putting related functions in the same module (i.e., the same C file).
 * **Efficiency** (5 points): We will look at whether your code is minimally efficient.
   In other words, we are not looking for sublimely efficient code but, rather, for the lack of grossly inefficient code.
-For example, we don't care whether you store your list of channels in a linked list (:math:`O(n)` lookup times) or a hash table (:math:`O(1)` lookup times), but we do care whether you iterate over a list in :math:`O(n^2)` time when the same task can reasonably be accomplished in :math:`O(n)` time (i.e., when the :math:`O(n)` is not particularly clever or relies on some obscure algorithm).
+In this project, you should not need to add any additional data structures (lists, hash tables, etc.) to the existing code, but we will care about how you use the provided data structures.
+For example, if you iterate over a list in :math:`O(n^2)` time when the same task can reasonably be accomplished in :math:`O(n)` time (i.e., when the :math:`O(n)` is not particularly clever or relies on some obscure algorithm), we may deduct points for this.

 Style